arpit306/4-Bit-LFSR-IC-design-and-analysis/README.md

-# 4 Bit LFSR IC Design & Analysis
+# 4 Bit LFSR Design
 This repository presents the design of LFSR implemented using Cadence virtuoso tool on 90nm CMOS Technology.
 ## Abstract
 This repository presents the IC design of a 4-Bit Linear Feedback Shift Register (LFSR) also known as Pseudo Random Binary Sequence Generator; on 90nm CMOS technology.